Thanksgiving is nearly here, and with it comes the numerous holiday movies you'll find playing on every TV channel and streaming platform.

 Directed by reclusive auteur, Terrence Malick, The New World follows the first English explorers who founded Jamestown, led by John Smith (Colin Farrell) and Christopher Newport (Christopher Plummer).
 As the English attempt to establish a colony in this newly discovered land, they must combat the hostile elements and starvation, all the while trying to broker a peace with the neighboring Powhatan tribe also occupying the land.

 Also starring Christian Bale as English settler John Rolfe and Q'orianka Kilcher as Pocahontas, The New World is an eye-opening exploration of what the first contact between the Native Americans and the settlers might've looked like.
 (In easily the film's best scene, the two parties meet in a field; unable to communicate, they simply look at each other, inspecting one another's clothing and apparel before cautiously retreating.)

 Though loosely based on historical fact, it's likely a lot more endearing and accurate a work than Disney's Pocahontas, focusing more on the struggles to coexist between the settlers and the Natives as well as the hardships of establishing a colony in the new world.
 Malick has always managed to bring his ethereal, philosophical style of filmmaking to any subject matter he's taken on—whether war in The Thin Red Line or serial killers in Badlands—and here, he manages to explore the few encounters between two opposing groups of people.

-Editor's Note: Please consider donating to the Warrior Women Project, which is building a comprehensive, community-based archive of oral history interviews with key organizers and activists of the Red Power Movement of the 1970s into modern Indigenous struggles.
+Editor's Note: Please consider donating to the Warrior Women Project, building a comprehensive, community-based archive of oral history with key organizers and activists of the Red Power Movement of the 1970s into modern Indigenous struggles.